 He took a huge step of dependence—not a normal characteristic of Peter—and did the impossible.

-Because in that moment, he fully depended on Christ.
+Because at that moment, he fully depended on Christ.
 He put his trust where it needed to be.
 In stepping out of the boat, he placed himself totally into relationship with his Messiah.

 And he walked on water with Jesus.

-Perhaps in that moment, there was a return to how God intended life to be.
+Perhaps at that moment, there was a return to how God intended life to be.
 Full dependence on Him.